 largest homebuilder and (one year later, the area’s largest bank ) To the relief of my parents and new in-laws, I was in business!

 I methodically sought and hired the best art directors I could find to illustrate the headlines I wrote, and to execute our ads with a design panache that infused branding value.
 I negotiated like a lion for my clients large and small, and became a favorite of the local media, for being honest and especially for paying bills quickly.

 Commander Soverel sold 30 boats from the first ad doubling his annual revenue.
 We became good friends.
 He toasted me at my wedding.
 One summer he insisted I join him racing, which was a great honor, except that I was afraid of giant waves in the open ocean, and tropical lightning storms.
 Sure enough, while I was steering, the boat was hit directly by lighting and all its electronic systems were disabled.
-We sailed home the old fashioned way– by compass!
+We sailed home the old fashioned way– by magnetic compass!

 The surf wear account, Sun Britches, grew from fifty to two hundred employees in just two years from our ad campaigns and in-store displays.
 But then, surfing fashion changed overnight from “old school” to “new wave.”
 As the creative consultant to the brand, I presented new suit design ideas, which the client rejected.
 The client refused to change with the times.
 His business went downhill.
 I lost the account, and learned I must be assertive not aggressive when it came to selling fragile ideas in the fickle world of advertising.

 Making presentations for me was easy because of the strength of our art department.
-We would dramatically begin a presentation by passing out shirts and hats and merchandise to potential clients.
+We would begin a presentation by passing out shirts and hats and merchandise to potential clients.
 The logo and product name we proposed would already be embroidered or printed on the gear and gifts.
 We didn’t allow the client to choose, it wasn’t even a discussion.
 If you wanted us, you wanted our ideas.
 If not, we weren’t the right fit.